khill42/OSC_IntroHPC/_episodes/15-resources.md

 So here are a couple final words to live by:

 * Don't run jobs on the login node, though quick tests are generally fine.
-  A "quick test" is generally anything that uses less than 10GB of memory, 4 CPUs, and 15 minutes of time.
+  A "quick test" is generally anything that uses less than 1GB of memory, and 20 minutes of time.
+  Anything larger will be automatically killed by the system.
 Remember, the login node is to be shared with other users.

-* If someone is being inappropriate and using the login node to run all of their stuff, message an administrator to kill their stuff.

 * Compress files before transferring to save file transfer times with large datasets.